Dongyx1128/TCDNet/README.md

 # TCDNet
 Implementation of TCDNet in Pytorch.
-The code and datasets will be uploaded after the paper is accepted.
-Please wait, thank you!
+The source code and datasets are currently being organized and will be made publicly available once the preparation is completed.
+Thank you for your interest.